wevote/WeVoteServer/docs/README_DJANGO_TESTS.md

 that subclass TestCase, like this one: `class WeVoteAPIsV1TestsOrganizationFollow(TestCase):` and includes them in the test run.

-Tests succeed silently -- No postive status goes to the log and console, but failures are well documented in the console:
+Tests succeed silently -- No positive status goes to the log and console, but failures are well documented in the console:

 ```
     ======================================================================